 Computational Biology Resource Center

+The CBI includes approximately 4500 square feet of space at 30 Bee Street, as well as approximately 9000 square feet in the Bioengineering Building.
 Space at 30 Bee Street is the main facility for human imaging research and houses a Siemens 3T TIM Trio MRI scanner equipped with integrated fMRI paradigm presentation equipment.
 The scanner operates with a 100% mandate for research use and is covered by a master research agreement with Siemens Medical.
 The site also contains an image analysis laboratory and bioengineering facility along with subject interview and changing rooms.
 Researchers also have access to clinical Siemens 1.5T and 3T Verio MR scanners, located within the Radiology Department in the Clinical Sciences Building.
 The space at the Bioengineering Building house offices, wet and dry labs, classrooms, an auditorium, a Bruker 7T/30 animal MRI system, a bioluminescence imager, and a Siemens micro PET/CT scanner.
 There is also an animal quarantine room within the imaging center itself dedicated to holding animals that have been imaged.

 The Biorepository & Tissue Analysis Shared Resource at MUSC and the Hollings Cancer Center provides investigators with access to meticulously collected and annotated human specimens as well as advanced human and animal tissue analyses that require state-of-the-art instrumentation and expertise.
 The shared resource is comprised of several integrated components: biospecimen and data repository, customized and readily available tissue microarrays, laser capture microdissection, matrix-assisted laser desorption/ionization tissue imaging, and research pathology services such as histologic analysis of fixed, frozen, and stained tissues and analysis of experimental results.